 As the new home of the Australian Football League in WA, Optus Stadium has been designed to surpass sky-high expectations.
 Its two video screens are the largest in the southern hemisphere, measuring a whopping 340sqm, and there are 1000 smaller ones dotted around so no one misses a minute of play.
 The arena’s extra-wide seats means you’ll be comfortable all match, and the bowl design of the layout means the games seem closer, the live action more immediate.
 Leveraging the latest technologies and construction techniques allows this stadium to be sharper than any other in Australia.

 But perhaps most exhilarating of all, is that fans can now get extraordinary insights into the workings of the games via behind-the-scenes access.
 With premium tickets to The Locker Room, you can watch your favourite players warm up and go through their pre-game rituals.
 After the match, you can return to see the cameras roll and journalists dissect play during the post-game media conference.
 Meanwhile, entry to The Coaches Room means you’ll be as close as physically possible to the coaches’ boxes.
-Sound can be projected out, allowing you to listen in to high-pressure conversations and gain a real sense of the rising tension felt by those at the top.
 You’ll feel like one of the inner circle.
 Then there’s the Sky View Lounge, which puts you right underneath one of the giant screens, granting mountaintop-style views of the oval and its rings of passionate supporters.
 A broad terrace with astonishing outlooks over the tranquil Swan River and the city skyline fans out on the same level.

 You’ll want to arrive hungry.
-Within the stadium’s curated precinct, a huge buffet restaurant caters to those who want to refuel quickly, while an a la carte dining room dials the culinary experience up a notch (it’s a great spot for a post-match dinner-debrief).
-In all, there are some 70 food and beverage outlets – more than at any other stadia in Australia – meaning every whim and dietary requirement is catered to.
+Within the stadium’s curated precinct, a huge buffet restaurant caters to those who want to refuel quickly.
+In all, there are some 51 food and beverage outlets – more than at any other stadia in Australia – meaning every whim and dietary requirement is catered to.
 Most have views, so you won’t have to sacrifice your spectating.